Disconnect24/dc24.xyz/_pages/about.markdown

   - CornierKhan1

 >  I scurry around finding things to do most of the time, filling in holes that I have some form of knowledge in.

+  - TheMegaEagle

+>  Person who created Disconnect24 Discord Bot and fixes typos on github.
+I'm supposed to be working on Wii U stuff eventually:tm: